drogatkin/webfolder/README.md

 17. No limitation on uploaded or downloaded file size
 18. Editing file attributes, time and owner
 19. Execution commands on a target system
+20. Change a line ending, very useful for Linux scripts

 ## Design